nekosoft/nekosoft.github.io/content/recon_docs/domains/01_service_enumeration.md

+---
-# Service and Software Enumeration for Modern Web Applications, IoT
+title: Service and Software Enumeration for Modern Web Applications, IoT
+type: docs
+prev: recon_docs/domains/00_domains
+---

 - this might be split into two different sections.
 Not all IoT will include a web application or web communication.
 - can talk about specific protocols